Stamina Arcanist

 Fill up the rest of your skill slots with DoTs, and optionally utility skills (see below)

 • Inspired Scholarship: This important skill has several features.
 It deals out damage every few seconds as long as we’re using other class abilities (which we most certainly will be), and gives us the Major Brutality/Sorcery damage buffs.
-Most importantly though, it generates a crux whenever we’re at zero crux and deal class skill damage.
+Most importantly though, it generates a crux whenever our class skills do damage while our crux is at zero.
 This will effectively allow us to only cast our crux spammable twice instead of three times to fill up our three crux

 • Normally what will happen is our crux will drop to zero as soon as we cast Fatecarver, and while Fatecarver is channeling it will cause Scholarship to generate one crux back